 Baby feet are different from adult ones.
 When a child is first born, the bones in the feet are not fully formed.
 Instead they are made of soft cartilage that will be replaced by hard tissue later.
 By school age the bones should be mostly hardened, though the limbs aren’t considered completely developed until they stop growing in the later teen years.
 The structure is undeveloped as well.
 Baby feet are wide and have relatively flat arches.
 Walking and growing helps mold the arch and shape the foot, as well as strengthen the attached muscles.

 Toddlers generally have an awkward gait.
-Some slight intoeing or toe walking are normal at that age.
-The arch development may not be visible, either, because of a thick fatty pad in the midfoot area.
+Some slight intoeing or toe walking is normal at that age.
+The arch development may not be visible, because of a thick fatty pad in the midfoot area.
 Generally children grow out of any gait abnormalities and the arch becomes more visible after a few years.
-Significant or persistent intoeing, toe walking, and flat feet, however, may signal a problem and should be investigated.
+Significant or persistent intoeing, toe walking, and flat feet, however, may signal a problem and should be evaluated.

 Investing in Healthy Toes